gbrlb/ros_essentials_cpp/Text/Assignment 1 ROS Filesystem and Ecosystem.md

-# Assignment: ROS Filesystem and Ecosystem
+# Assignment 1: ROS Filesystem and Ecosystem

 Note: please use {...} to format the instruction for better readability and make it easier for me to review.